ItsMatheesha/ItsMatheesha/README.md

 ## Hellow, It's Matheesha Senevirathne 👋

-> Software Engineering undergrad at NIBM (National Institute of Business Management)
+> Aspiring Software Engineer, currently an undergraduate at the National Institute of Business Management (NIBM)

 ---